Nongkhyllem Wildlife Sanctuary: Fauna

 In 2021 researchers found the Disk-footed bat for the first time in the Lailad area near the sanctuary.
-This was almost 1000km from the nearest known habitat in Myanmar.
+This was almost 1000 km from the nearest known habitat in Myanmar.
 It is one of at least 66 species of bats found in the state.
 A new species of bamboo-dwelling bat, found near the sanctuary, was classified as Glischropus meghalayanus in 2022.
 It was the first reported dwelling of the thick-thumbed bat in South Asia.

 In 2024 researchers from Ashoka Trust for Research in Ecology and the Environment found the dung beetle species Onitis bordati in the sanctuary for the first time expanding its known range from Vietnam and Thailand.

 Management

 The Meghalaya government manages the sanctuary under the Meghalaya Forest Regulation (Assam Regulation 7 of 1891 adopted by Meghalaya).

 Recreation

 There are no official figures for the annual visitors to the sanctuary.
 However, people from neighbouring villages often visit the area as its stewards.

 The NH6 is located on the eastern side of the reserved forest.
 It has been developed into a four-lane highway since 2016.
 The nearest town is Nongpoh, but the sanctuary is well connected to Shillong and Guwahati.
-While travelling from Shillong, which is 80km away, the sanctuary can be accssed through the forest beat offices at Adit point, Umtasor and Lailad.
-From the NH6, the sanctuary can reached through Umling, and then 17km along the Umling-Patharkhmah road to reach Lailad.
+While travelling from Shillong, which is 80 km away, the sanctuary can be accssed through the forest beat offices at Adit point, Umtasor and Lailad.
+From the NH6, the sanctuary can reached through Umling, and then 17 km along the Umling-Patharkhmah road to reach Lailad.
 Meghalaya's SH3, which runs through the Eastern West Khasi Hills and Ri-Bhoi districts, is on the western side of the reserved forest.
 It was converted into two-lane road in 2020.
 Shared taxis and buses are available between Shillong and Nongpoh.
-The Shillong Airport is approximately 67km, and Guwahati Airport is at 61km.
+The Shillong Airport is approximately 67 km, and Guwahati Airport is at 61 km.